Lulu Publishing is just one of many companies that you can use to self-publish your book.

 No matter which service you plan to use, start with Lulu’s Complete Ebook Creation Guide to get started.

-Here are the steps self-publish on Lulu Press:
+Here are the steps to self-publish on Lulu Press:

 #1 – Go to Lulu.com